+Medley: the combination of strokes/disciplines described in Rule 11.6 of these Rules and Regulations.

+Minimum Entry Time (MET): a list of race times, per Event and Sport Class, an Athlete must achieve to enter the competition, provided they also meet a MQS for another Event.
+MET times shall be defined in the Qualification Guide for each specific competition.

-Minimum Qualifying Standards (MQS): a list of race times, per event and Sport Class, an athlete must achieve to enter the competition.
-MQS times shall be defined in the Technical Documentation for a specific competition.
+Minimum Qualifying Standards (MQS): a list of race times, per Event and Sport Class, an Athlete must achieve to enter the competition.
+MQS times shall be defined in the Technical Documentation for each specific competition.

 National Federation: the national member of an International Federation.

-NPC: National Paralympic Committee, the national member of the IPC who is the sole representative of athletes with an impairment in that country or territory.
+NPC: National Paralympic Committee, the national member of the IPC who is the sole representative of Athletes with an impairment in that country or territory.
 These are the national members of the IPC.

-Observation in Competition Assessment: The observation of an Athlete with a Physical Impairment or Intellectual Impairment in a Competition by a Classification Panel so that the Classification Panel can complete its determination as to the extent to which an Eligible Impairment affects that Athlete’s ability to execute the specific tasks and activities fundamental to the sport.
+Observation in Competition Assessment: the observation of an Athlete with a Physical Impairment or Intellectual Impairment in a Competition by a Classification Panel so that the Classification Panel can complete its determination as to the extent to which an Eligible Impairment (as defined in the World Para Swimming Classification Rules and Regulations) affects that Athlete’s ability to execute the specific tasks and activities fundamental to the sport.

-Official: World Para Swimming certified and accreditation officials.
-For a full list of Officials’ roles refer to Rule 10.2.
+Official: a World Para Swimming-certified official.

 Para sport: a sport governed by the IPC Athlete Classification Code and recognised as a Para sport by the IPC.

-Programme of Events: the programme of events is a list of events/days in the order they are going to be swum.
+Programme of Events: a list of Events in the order they are going to be swum.

-Publication of the Official Results: a designated area identified by the LOC and World Para Swimming appointed officials to post the official results.
-The place is to be communicated at the Technical Meeting or in the Competition Documentation.
+Publication of the Official Results: the publication of the official results of each heat and final.
+These will be published in a designated area identified by the LOC and World Para Swimming by officials authorised to post the official results.
+The place is to be communicated at the Technical Meeting/Team Leader Meeting or in the Technical Documentation.

 Referee: the person appointed to adjudicate World Para Swimming Recognised Competitions.

-Regulations: the World Para Swimming Regulations set out in Part B of these Rules.

-Rules: the World Para Swimming Rules and Regulations comprised of the General Provisions, the World Para Swimming Regulations and the World Para Swimming Competition Rules.
+Relay Event: the Event type described in Rule 11.7 of these Rules and Regulations.

+Session: a session of heats or finals comprising a series of Events.

-Short Course: a competition that is run in a twenty-five (25) meter swimming pool
+Short Course: a Competition that is run in a twenty-five (25) metre swimming pool.

-Sport Class: a category for Competition defined by World Para Swimming by reference to the extent to which an athlete can perform the specific tasks and activities required by a Para sport.
+Sport Class: as defined in the World Para Swimming Classification Rules and Regulations.

-Sport Class Status: a designation applied to a Sport Class to indicate the extent to which an athlete may be required to undertake athlete evaluation and/or be subject to a classification protest.
+Sport Class Status: as defined in the World Para Swimming Classification Rules and Regulations.

-Support Staff: Support Staff includes any person designated by an NPC to assist an athlete with logistics or directional instructions.
+Support Staff: any person designated by an NPC to assist an Athlete with logistics or directional instructions.

-Swimming Competition composition:

-Event: e.g. Men’s 100m Freestyle S5

-Session: heats or finals containing series of events

-Competition, Championships: series of days containing heats and finals

-Tapper: Support Staff that assists an athlete with a Vision Impairment when they approach the end of the pool.
+Tapper: Support Staff that assists an Athlete with a Vision Impairment when they approach the end of the pool.

-Tapping Device: a device used by a Tapper(s) to assists an athlete with a Vision Impairment when they approach the end of the pool.
+Tapping Device: a device used by a Tapper(s) to assists an Athlete with a Vision Impairment when they approach the end of the pool.

 Team Leader: an accredited team official who represents their delegation.